 Sales of a substantial number of our class A preferred shares after the completion of the global offering, or the anticipation of such sales, could negatively affect the market prices of our class A preferred shares and the ADSs.
-After the global offering (and giving effect to a conversion of class A preferred shares into common shares as required by Brazilian law), we will have a total of 88,268,187,272 shares outstanding, including 59,030,894,896 class A preferred shares, or 60,200,894,896 class A preferred shares if the underwriters over-allotment options are exercised in full.
-The Odebrecht Group will hold directly 29,902,332,960 shares, consisting of common shares and class A preferred shares.
-In addition, the Odebrecht Group controls Norquisa, which will hold directly 8,264,861,540 shares, class A preferred shares.
-Moreover, Petroquisa is entitled to exercise an option over consisting of common shares and the next 12 months to acquire a substantial number of new common and preferred shares from our company.
+After the global offering (and giving effect to a conversion of class A preferred shares into common shares as required by Brazilian law), we will have a total of 88,853,187,272 shares outstanding, including 58,799,007,624 class A preferred shares, or 60,200,894,896 class A preferred shares if the international underwriters over-allotment option is exercised in full.
+The Odebrecht Group will hold directly 29,902,332,960 shares, consisting of 14,213,666,705 common shares and 15,688,666,255 class A preferred shares.
+In addition, the Odebrecht Group controls Norquisa, which will hold directly 8,264,861,540 shares, consisting of 7,673,798,276 common shares and 591,063,264 class A preferred shares.
+Moreover, Petroquisa is entitled to exercise an option over the next 12 months to acquire a substantial number of new common and preferred shares from our company.
 Subject to some exceptions, we and the Odebrecht Group have agreed that we will not sell, offer or contract to sell, grant any option to sell or otherwise dispose of, directly or indirectly, or, in our case, file a registration statement with the SEC or the Brazilian Securities Commission relating to, any shares of our share capital or the ADSs or securities convertible into or exchangeable or exercisable for any shares of our share capital or the ADSs or warrants or other rights to purchase any shares of our share capital or ADSs for a period of 120 days after the date of this prospectus without the prior written consent of Credit Suisse First Boston LLC, on behalf of the international underwriters.
 If, in the future, substantial sales of shares are made by the Odebrecht Group, Petroquisa or other existing or future holders of class A preferred shares, the market price of our class A preferred shares and, by extension, the ADSs may decrease significantly.
 As a result, holders of ADSs may not be able to sell the ADSs at or above the price they paid for them.